italoacasas/date-xo/README.md

 - `datePlus(3)` 3 days from today
 - `twoDaysAgo(date)` true if the date is two days old or higher
 - `pastDate(date)` true if is a past date
+- isOldest(date, hours) true if date is oldest new Date() - X hours

 ## License